emanuelepaiano/espresso-portal/README.md

 4) Edit guest/s/default/config.inc.php Unifi Controller options, database settings and $GLOBALS['sessionLogging'] with random string.

 6) If you use mysql, import hotspot.sql file into database (you can use PhpMyAdmin).
 If you prefer sqlite, set $GLOBALS['dbms']='sqlite' and $GLOBALS['sqliteFile'] to hotspot.sqlite file.
+For backend you can use sqliteweb (https://github.com/coleifer/sqlite-web).

-7) To set
+7) Read DATABASE.TXT for tables description.

 ***

 ###LICENSE